ni/nimble/packages/nimble-components/src/table/specs/cell-state-when-scrolling-hld.md

 ## Open Issues

+- (Need to finalize API details surrounding the `onBeforeFocusedCellRecycled` proposal)
 - Do we need to provide additional APIs to allow for saving off cell state at the beginning of a scroll, even if no control is focused?
 (This would imply something we need to call for every visible cell in a column)
 - Should we have a default, generic implementation of `onBeforeFocusedCellRecycled`?
 (It would look for known Nimble control types in the cell, and call the appropriate API on them, `blur()` or `open = false`)